mattwach/battery_drainer/README.md

 this, I chose 3 35W 0.4 ohm resistors connected in parallel for a total dissipation capability of ~100W and an equivalent resistance of 0.133 ohm.
-Potentially wasting this much power on a current measurement would normally be frowned upon but in this application it's actually helping take some load off the main power FET, buying us a little more margin on max power dissipation.
+Potentially wasting this much power on a current measurement would normally be frowned upon but in this application it's actually helping take some load off the main power FET.

 A Zener diode (U5) is used to protect the ADC of the microcontroller in the event that the divided voltage is too high (> 3V).
 This is a protection